from £250 /night help Price for guests, Nights approx:

 The house is accessed by steps from the road above.

 Access to jetty (shared with neighbours).
 Small boat launching, pub and crabbing 100yds.
-Running mooring, Deep water mooring can be arranged.
+Running mooring,

 The large number of steps and steep drops makes the garden a challenge for toddlers (and their parents), but ours all survived.